-You are: an artist who wants to build community through artistic experiences, you love masks and puppets, you can write effectively, you are under 30 year of age, and we want to hear from you.
+You are: an artist who wants to build community through artistic experiences, you love masks and puppets, you are comfortable with technology, you are under 30 year of age, you are eligible for this program (see below) and we want to hear from you.

-This position is as an artist and artist’s assistant.
-Your main function is to assist the Artistic Director in all aspects of the society’s activities, including program development and delivery, artistic and creative projects, organizational projects, community and volunteer events, writing and creation of program materials.
+Artist and artist’s assistant.
+Main function is to assist the Artistic Director in creating and delivering virtual and socially distanced artistic and community-minded programming during Covid19.
+Candidate will be working remotely.
+Includes program development and delivery, artistic, administrative and creative projects, organizational projects, community and volunteer events, writing and creation of program materials.

 What is CAOS

 CAOS (Calgary Animated Objects Society) is dedicated to the art of puppetry, mask, and animated objects.
 We create and present performances, films, events, and educational experiences via inclusive, community-building experiences.
 We are looking to hire two Community Program Artists to work with the Artistic Director to develop and deliver programming this summer.

 Selection of Programs and Projects